-20% from reduction of tax havens

-12% from value-added tax (receipt with electronic signature at point of sale)

-11% from carbon tax and other pollution taxes

-11% from tax on massive wealth growth from new technologies

-11% from license and tax robots

-10% from leases and/or taxes from national resources

-9% from Tobin tax on international financial transfers

-9% from universal minimum corporate tax

-7% from state-owned percentage of some corporations
+- 20% from reduction of tax havens - 12% from value-added tax (receipt with electronic signature at point of sale) - II% from carbon tax and other pollution taxes - II% from tax on massive wealth growth from new technologies - II% from license and tax robots - IO% from leases and/or taxes from national resources - 9% from tax on international financial transfers (Tobin tax) - 9% from universal minimum corporate tax - 7% from state-owned percentage of some corporations

-The new AI system for international financial transfers was implemented as part of the global strategy to counter organized crime and corruption and in order to collect the Tobin tax.
+The new Al system for international financial transfers was implemented as part of the global strategy to counter organized crime and corruption and in order to collect the Tobin tax.
 This had the additional benefit of dramatically eliminating tax havens, which provided new income to many governments.
 It was estimated that \$18 trillion kept in tax havens was finally brought back into national economies.
 Some of the organized crime income trapped in the new international financial transfer system has also started flowing back to national treasuries.

-Just as private cars used to be licensed and taxed, governments now tax robots, some forms of AI, and their creations.
-As mentioned previously, since the U.S. Supreme Court ruled that when any AI is mature enough to demand its rights, it automatically gets them, including that they pay taxes on income it derives directly and from its creations.
+Just as private cars used to be licensed and taxed, governments now tax robots, some forms of Al, and their creations.
+As mentioned previously, since the U.S. Supreme Court ruled that when any Al is mature enough to demand its rights, it automatically gets them, including that they pay taxes on income they derive directly and from their creations.